-

 Planning

-If the violation(s) occurred at an Organization or alumni-sponsored, financed or endorsed activity;
+- If the violation(s) occurred at a Student Organization or alumni-sponsored, financed or endorsed activity;

-If the violation(s) occurred at any activity utilizing the Organization’s name or logo;
+- If the violation(s) occurred at any activity utilizing the Student Organization's name or logo;

-If the Organization was involved in the planning, coordination or preparation of the activity where the violation(s) occurred;
+- If the Student Organization was involved in the planning, coordination or preparation of the activity where the violation(s) occurred;

-If the activity where the violation(s) occurred was advertised or publicized via posters or various forms of social media, by texts, tweets or emails sent out using standard Organization contact lists, or through other electronic means (examples: GroupMe, WhatsApp, etc.);
+- If the activity where the violation(s) occurred was advertised or publicized via posters or various forms of social media, by texts, tweets or emails sent out using standard Student Organization contact lists, or through other electronic means (examples: GroupMe, WhatsApp, etc.).

-Additionally, if the conduct violation(s) is possibly an organizational responsibility, SCCS staff will consult with the Vice President for Student Affairs and the Dean of Students regarding potential interim measures, up to and including temporary suspension, of the Organization.
-Any decision regarding interim measures that include temporary suspension of an Organization must come from the Vice President for Student Affairs or their designee.
+Additionally, if the conduct violation(s) is possibly an organizational responsibility, SCCS staff will consult with the Vice President for Student Affairs or their designee regarding potential interim measures, up to and including temporary suspension, of the Student Organization.
+Any decision regarding interim measures that include temporary suspension of a Student Organization must come from the Vice President for Student Affairs or their designee.

-Once organizational responsibility has been determined by SCCS staff, a summary of rationale will be submitted by the SCCS staff investigators and included in the informational packet provided to the Hearing Board and Responding Organization.
-The Hearing Board may consider testimony and evidence from the Organization to dispute a finding of organizational responsibility.
+Once organizational responsibility has been determined by SCCS staff, a summary of rationale will be submitted by SCCS staff investigators and included in the informational packet provided to the Hearing Board and Student Organization.
+The Hearing Board may consider testimony and evidence from the Student Organization to dispute a finding of organizational responsibility.

 If the Hearing Board affirms the finding of organizational responsibility, a disagreement of that finding is not grounds for an appeal by itself.